“It was really us locking eyes for the first time and recognizing—kind of that recognition of our souls under the moonlight.” – Dan Vega

 Something so primal and instinctive that it’s even a surprise when you feel it after so long.
 Something you swore you’d never feel again after last time, and the time before that.
 After countless times, I still manage to feel like I’m floating on air, or in their eyes.

 It’s the tiny little things about being back in that feeling.
 The instant connection, the sudden and early comfort of being silent, the stolen, unnoticed glances, sitting just a little closer than normal, and the easy laughs.
 The sudden skip in my heartbeat and the subconscious grin when their gaze meets mine for a second longer than I expected.

-Even though it could be nothing, and I could be reading into the tiny little things he says, or does because I am a diagnosed hopeless romantic, but I can’t help smiling when I see a notification from him on my phone, or when he asks me how my day went.
+Even though it could be nothing, and I could be reading into the tiny little things he says or does because I am a diagnosed hopeless romantic, I can’t help smiling when I see a notification from him on my phone, or when he asks me how my day went.

 I am but a fool, and it’s a fact I’ve come to accept a long, long time ago.

 Perhaps the reason I forget that rush so easily is because it’s a little different every time.
 It’s been slow, and steady, and cautious, or it’s been quick and uncontrollable, or it’s been patient and willing.
 But there’s always a dumb, dreamy smile as though I’m still a little kid fantasizing about my school crushes, that stupid smile that I try to push away, or scold myself for but remains there relentlessly.
 My heart and my brain never quite connecting in the way I want it to.